 Can someone who is turned down for an internship bring a discrimination claim?

-While many internships are not advertised formally, an individual who is turned down after a speculative application can still bring a discrimination claim, for example by comparing him- or herself to someone else who gains an internship with the organisation through family connections.
+While many internships are not advertised formally, an individual who is turned down after a speculative application can still bring a discrimination claim, for example by comparing themselves to someone else who gains an internship with the organisation through family connections.